Joint venture, a foreign adventure

 Prevention is better than cure

-Make good agreements about common goals, profit sharing, control, and how to handle disputes, should they arise.
-If you start an international joint venture, you will have to familiarise yourself with local rules, so that you know where you stand if you get drawn into legal proceedings.
-A Dutch company that opted to expand to the United Arab Emirates, for instance, may end up having to plead its case before an local court in Arabic.
+Make good agreements about common goals, profit sharing, control, and how to handle disputes.
+In an international joint venture, be aware of national regulations.
+Especially if you are drawn into legal proceedings.
+As a Dutch entrepreneur active in the United Arab Emirates, for instance, you may end up having to plead your case before an local court in Arabic.
 If you are not prepared, you are immediately at a disadvantage.

 Large-scale projects